nejdetckenobi/mosaic/README.md

 Mosaic
 ======

-A script's repo that makes you think your pictures made from shiny rocks, bricks, little pixels, etc.
+A script's repo that makes you think your pictures made from shiny rocks, bricks, little pixels, etc. Actually, pixelate an image then use an alpha mask.
+That's all.
+For now.

 ## Requirements